This page was updated on 04 January 2021. To view changes, please see page updates

 Sexually and gender diverse young people

 Young people in care may be unsure of their sexuality or experience fluid sexuality.
-Many young people exploring their sexual identity prefer to identify as ‘queer’, as it is a broader term and does not place someone into a category—when they have so many categories already.
+Young people exploring their sexual identity may prefer to identify as ‘queer’, as it is a broader term and does not place someone into a category—when they have so many categories already.

-Their sexual orientation and gender identity is theirs, and the way they want to describe or express it and who they share that with is completely up to them.
-Do not force a young person to share information with us that they are not comfortable sharing.
+A person’s sexual orientation and gender identity is theirs, and the way they want to describe or express it and who they share that with is completely up to them.
+Take care to not force a young person to share information with us that they are not comfortable sharing.

 The term LGBTIQA+ is broken down as: